 A few days ago while photographing Swainson’s Hawks during the evening in the Centennial Valley of southwestern Montana I felt like I was being watched and as anyone who goes into the backcountry knows that when you get that feeling it should be paid attention to so I took my eyes away from my viewfinder and looked around.

 I was nearly at eye level with the Badger because the dirt road was lower than the sandy ridge that was cut away when the road was created and there was plenty of vegetation in the way.
-I excitedly told Ron “Badger!
-Back up, back up!”, he couldn’t see it right then because of the vegetation.

 The Badger did stand up a little higher plus I raised the window up so I got a slightly better angle when I took this frame but there were still some grass stems in the way.
 Hopefully I will have many more opportunities with these handsome mammals where I won’t have obstructions in the way.